-Data in this First Release are a part of the Labour Force Survey results1).
-The methodology for the Survey is fully harmonised with the one prescribed by the Statistical Office of the European Union (Eurostat) and, therefore, enables the comparison of the Republic of Croatia with all EU Member States.
+Data in this First Release are part of Labour Force Survey results1).
+The methodology of the Survey is fully harmonised with the one prescribed by the Statistical Office of the European Communities (Eurostat) and, therefore, enables the comparison of the Republic of Croatia with all EU Member States.